-If a motor vehicle registered in an Ohio designated program area is owned or operated by a person in another state's designated program area, the application for temporary exemption shall include a valid compliance certificate from the motor vehicle inspection program in that area, a copy of the vehicle registration and a completed exemption application.
+If a motor vehicle registered in an Ohio designated program area is owned or operated by a person in another state's designated program area, the application for non-permanent exemption shall include a valid compliance certificate from the motor vehicle inspection program in that area, a copy of the vehicle registration and a completed exemption application.

-(C) Permanent exemptions
+(C) Permanent exemptions.

-Effective January 1, 1996 the following motor vehicles are permanently exempt from the emissions inspection required in the designated program area.
+Effective January 1, 1996 the following motor vehicles are permanently exempt from the emissions inspection required in the designated program area:

-(1) Vehicles that are older than twenty-five years, as determined by vehicle model year;
+(1) Vehicles that are older than twenty-five years, as determined by vehicle model year.

 (3) Historical vehicles registered under section 4503.181 of the Revised Code.
-Owners of historical vehicles are not required to obtain exemption certificates;
+Owners of historical vehicles are not required to obtain exemption certificates.

 (4) Collector's vehicles registered under section 4501.01 of the Revised Code.
-Owners of collector's vehicles are not required to obtain exemption certificates;
+Owners of collector's vehicles are not required to obtain exemption certificates.

 (5) Parade and exhibition vehicles registered under section 4503.18 of the Revised Code.
-Owners of parade and exhibition vehicles are not required to obtain exemption certificates;
+Owners of parade and exhibition vehicles are not required to obtain exemption certificates.

 (6) Motorcycles as defined in section 4511.01 of the Revised Code.
-Owners of motorcycles are not required to obtain exemption certificates;
+Owners of motorcycles are not required to obtain exemption certificates.

-(7) Vehicles, the district of registration OF which is located in a designated program area, that are leased to a lessee whose county taxing district code, as designated on the vehicle registration, is outside a designated program area.
-The lessees of such vehicles are not required to obtain exemption certificates as long as the lessee's county taxing district remains outside a designated program area;
+(7) Vehicles, the district of registration of which is located in a designated program area, that are leased to a lessee whose county taxing district code, as designated on the vehicle registration, is outside a designated program area.
+The lessees of such vehicles are not required to obtain exemption certificates as long as the lessee's county taxing district remains outside a designated program area.

 (8) Vehicles for which salvage certificates of title have been issued under division (C) of section 4505.11 of the Revised Code.
-Owners or lessees of salvaged vehicles are not required to obtain exemption certificates;
+Owners or lessees of salvaged vehicles are not required to obtain exemption certificates.

 (9) Recreational vehicles and motor homes as defined in section 4501.01 of the Revised Code.
-Owners or lessees of recreational vehicles and motor homes are not required to obtain exemption certificates;
+Owners or lessees of recreational vehicles and motor homes are not required to obtain exemption certificates.

-(10) Electrically-powered vehicles shall receive a one-time verification inspection prior to receiving an exemption certificate;
+(10) Electrically-powered vehicles shall receive a one-time verification inspection prior to receiving an exemption certificate.

 (11) Vehicles operating on an alternative fuel such as primarily one hundred per cent propane, butane, alcohol or natural gas.
 Experimental vehicles and vehicles operating on other alternative fuels may be exempted at the director's discretion.
 Such vehicles shall have a one-time verification inspection performed on the vehicle prior to receiving an exemption certificate.

-(D) Inspection procedures and repair requirements
+(D) Inspection procedures and repair requirements.

 (a) Fuel, engine oil, coolant or transmission oil leaks in or around engine, fuel tank or lines causing a visible pooling of fluid onto floor.